ARISE Graduate Student Social Justice Award

 - Next Steps.
 Explain how you plan on continuing to serve or make a change in the community in the future.
 Would you like to share any other insights? (max 250 words)

 - Optional Items.
 You may choose to include photos, links to news articles, links to videos, or other items that demonstrate your involvement in civic activities.

-Recipient of the award will be presented with a plaque, a gift card, and recognized at the Graduate Student Reception sponsored by ORGS at the end of the spring semester.
-Only currenlty enrolled graduate and doctoral students are eligible for this award.
+Recipient of the award will be presented with a unique plaque during Incarnate Word in the UIW Chapel on April 10.
+Only currently enrolled graduate, professional, and doctoral students are eligible for this award.
 For more information on the award or the application process, please contact Dr. David A. Ortiz at email@example.com or 210.283.6454.